Tanjim-Fuad/Datepicker/README.md

 This is a datepicker working by Jquery.
-My codepen acoount is-
+My codepen account is-

 https://codepen.io/Tanjim-Fuad